New Admissions Policy 2020

 We are increasing the percentage of places set aside for children eligible for the Pupil Premium from 20% to 25%.

-In addition, by creating new priority catchment areas, we will ensure that all children eligible for the Pupil Premium who achieve a standard qualifying score (expected to be 205) and who live in the catchment area will be able attend their local selective school if they want.
+In addition, by creating new priority catchment areas, we will ensure that all children eligible for the Pupil Premium who achieve a standard qualifying score (205) and who live in the catchment area will be able attend their local selective school if they want.

 A map of the proposed catchment areas for each school is available to view on this website.
 Parents living in Birmingham can check which ward they live in by visiting www.birmingham.gov.uk/wardlookup